DingKe/nn_playground/README.md

 Generalized Loss Sensitive GAN

 Note:
-By default, all keras scripts run on tensorflow backend with image_dim_order 'th'.
+By default, all keras scripts run on tensorflow backend with image_data_format 'channels_first'.